MambaMOS: LiDAR-based 3D Moving Object Segmentation with Motion-aware State Space Model: Conclusion

 LiDAR-based Moving Object Segmentation (MOS) task is pivotal for accurately delineating moving entities such as cars or pedestrians within the current LiDAR scan, serving as a fundamental component of autonomous perception ~\cite{lidarmos, motionbev}.
 MOS contributes in two main ways.
 First, it ensures stable operation for autonomous driving systems by providing accurate 3D dynamic semantic scene understanding~\cite{motionseg3d,mfmos}; Second, it assists in removing the ``ghost effect'' caused by object motion during mapping in simultaneous localization and mapping, resulting in a clean static map~\cite{sumna++,lidar-imu-gnss}.

 Chen~\textit{et al.}~\cite{lidarmos} propose a learning-based MOS method that projects point clouds onto a planar representation and utilizes a sequence of these representations to incorporate temporal information for MOS.
 Similar paradigms like~\cite{motionseg3d, rvmos, mfmos, limoseg, motionbev} achieve low latency but suffer from geometric loss introduced by projection, leaving room for improvement in terms of accuracy and generalization.
 Non-projection methods~\cite{4dmos,insmos} perform feature extraction directly in the 3D space and have achieved precise segmentation results and excellent generalization.
 However, these methods cannot sufficiently couple the temporal-spatial features of multi-scan point clouds and suffer from the issue of ``weak coupling between temporal and spatial information''.
 Specifically, due to the changing spatial positions of moving objects over time, trailing artifacts will be formed in the aggregated point cloud.
 Without incorporating timestamp information to differentiate each scan in the aggregated point cloud, these artifacts may be confused with larger objects in terms of their similar appearance (\textit{e.g.}, moving cars and parked trucks).
-The evolution of timestamp information reflects the motion of objects, and the moving objects can also be identified through the evolution of their timestamp information.
+The progression of temporal cues mirrors object motion, enabling the identification of moving entities through the dynamics of their temporal signatures.

 Based on the above observations, we hypothesize that the temporal information of objects is the dominant information for determining their motion, and strengthening the coupling between the temporal and spatial information of objects will facilitate the segmentation of moving objects.
 However, the aforementioned methods~\cite{4dmos,insmos} directly concatenate the timestamp information of each point with the spatially occupied information to form a 4D point cloud that contains temporal-spatial features and employ a Convolutional Neural Network (CNN) to learn these temporal-spatial features, as shown in Figure~\ref{fig:intro4} (a).
 Although they are effective, the neglect of the dominant role of timestamp information and the lack of deeper coupling between temporal and spatial information hinder further improvement in their segmentation performance.